 There are usually no complications with fifth disease.

 Most people don’t even get the symptoms of parvovirus B19.
 Those that do experience mild symptoms that last five to seven days.
 It doesn’t interfere with your daily life for too long unless you’re pregnant or immunocompromised.

 No. You’re no more or less likely to get other infections just because you’ve had parvovirus B19.

 Although about half of the population gets fifth disease at some point, there is usually no treatment needed.

 If you even have the symptoms of parvovirus B19, they should be mild enough that you don’t have to see a healthcare provider.
 However, no matter what, you should get checked out if you’re pregnant.

 A note from Cleveland Clinic

 Parvovirus is usually harmless.
 But if you’re pregnant or immunocompromised, you should still see your healthcare provider.
-Even though, with fifth disease, there is only a 5% risk of miscarriage, you should still tell your healthcare provider right away.
 Follow all of their treatment recommendations.

 Last reviewed by a Cleveland Clinic medical professional on 05/10/2021.